Emergency Messenger

 Messages should be sent through the Emergency Messenger tool only when the need for contact is immediate.
 Unlike other message types, emergency messages cannot be scheduled for a future date or time and are sent immediately after creation.

-It is the district's discretion of what is and what is not an emergency message.
+It is the district's discretion as to what is and is not an emergency message.

 When a specific School is selected in the campus toolbar, that school is highlighted as the School Option.
-If the Campus toolbar has All Schools selected, you have to specify a School Option before sending the message.
-Emergency message recipients must be specified each time a new message is sent--even when using a saved template.
-A message may be sent to student messenger contacts/guardians, staff members OR student and staff contacts.
+If the Campus toolbar has All Schools selected, specify a School Option before sending the message.
+Emergency message recipients must be specified each time a new message is sent—even when using a saved template.
+A message may be sent to student messenger contacts/guardians, staff members, or student and staff contacts.

-If recording a message using the Shoutpoint Voice File Recorder, see the instructions in the Shoutpoint Voice Recorder.
+If recording a message using the Shoutpoint Voice File Recorder, see the instructions in the Shoutpoint Voice Recorder article.

 1. Complete one of the following options.